Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 The following rules will help you do this.

-### Length, not complexity
+## Length, not complexity

-All systems will introduce some level of predictability, just because they're there to help you remember; a good way of countering this is using a system that also makes guessing the password with computers much harder.
+If we're going to use a password system, we should make sure that it makes guessing the password with computers difficult.
 The goal is to use a system you'd be happy to tell an attacker, because even if they knew it, it would take them years to guess.

-Maths tells us that length trumps complexity when it comes to guessing with computers, so picking long passphrases is our friend here.
-This does, however, depend on how the guesser is guessing and we're assuming they're guessing one character at a time.

-#### Maths side-note - length & notes on guessing.
+Assuming that an attacker guesses one character at a time (aaa, aab, aba, abb), using long passphrases will make guessing take much longer than adding numbers, capitals etc. to a short password.
+We should therefore build length into our passphrase system as the key defence against passphrase guessers.

+A simple way of remembering this is **passphrases not passwords**; this way of thinking gets us in a mindset to make much longer credentials and avoid things like single words.

+### Maths side-note (for the nerdy)

 Imagine we are attackers now; we have two lists, one made up of 26 characters (all the letters in the alphabet) and one of 64 characters (all the letters plus numbers and symbols).
-We're going to guess 6, 8 and 10 character passwords.
+Two innocent users make passwords (Suzan and Angela); the passwords are both 6 characters long.
+Suzan uses the alphabet characters and Angela uses the special character set.
+Suzan gets *'lodieb'* and Angela gets *'i&H3pS'*.

 Attacking character by character requires (number of characters)^(length) guesses.
-Our 6 character password takes ~308 million guesses with the small character set and ~68 billion with the bigger one.
-You'd go with more characters right?
+Suzan's 6 character password takes ~308 million guesses with the small character set and Angela's takes ~68 billion with the bigger one.
+Angela's way is better, right?

-Well an 8 character password takes 208 billion guesses (26 chars) and 281 trillion (64 chars); a 10 character password takes 141 trillion guesses (26 chars) and 1 million trillion.
+Well yes, more characters does make guessing harder, but it also makes remembering harder; switching Suzan's basic alphabet passphrase from 6 to 8 characters boosts her 308 Million to 208 billion guesses so she can get just as much complexity as Angela (actually a bit more) by adding a couple of letters on the end.
+Suzan now has *'lodiebam'*.

 So what does this mean?
-Well we need to consider what kind of attacks our system is vulnerable to and protect accordingly.
-If we use dictionary words, *our dictionary must have enough words in it* to make guessing prohibitive.

-*Remember this - how many things to choose from N & how many of them to guess L. The effort to crack it is like N^L.* (GRAPH)
+Well in terms of memorability, large and complex character sets can be a hindrance and just making our passphrases longer would mean we wouldn't really need them as much.
+Practically the difference is between remembering something like *'i&H3pS'* and *'lodiebam'*.

-### Be a Machine
+## Be a Machine

+{% include figure image_path="/assets/images/posts/password_level_1/machine.jpg" alt="Machine Generation" caption="Using machines to generate passphrases can help up bypass most of the pitfalls we identified at the start." %}

 Machines are good at getting rid of problems around predictability.
-If you choose to use a  word based password, machines can randomly pick words from a bit pool (solving our last problem); if you choose to use random characters, they can randomise a long set of those too.

-{% include figure image_path="/assets/images/posts/password_level_1/machine.jpg" alt="Machine Generation" caption="Using machines to generate passphrases can help up bypass most of the pitfalls we identified at the start." %}

-This creates problems with remembering passphrases, which we'll cover in later parts of this series (Don't panic!).
+Machines can help us build in some randomness (solving our last problem), this can, however, create problems with remembering passphrases, but we'll come on to that.

-### It's what you do with it that counts
+## It's what you do with it that counts

 As well as picking a good passphrase, we need to protect it.
 We must limit its reuse, keep it to ourselves and store it carefully.